-For more information, see Hydraulic System Maintenance Safety on page 32.
+For more information, see Hydraulic System Maintenance Safety on page 35.

-Keep all the hydraulic system components clean and in good condition.

-- Immediately replace a hydraulic hose or tube that shows signs of swelling, wear, leaks, or damage.
-A swollen, worn, damaged, or leaking hose or tube can burst and cause a hazardous, unsafe condition. - · High-pressure hydraulic fluid leaks: - Do not use your hand to check for hydraulic fluid leaks.
+- Keep all hydraulic system components clean and in good condition. - Release the pressure on the hydraulic system before you work with it.
+The hydraulic system operates under extremely high pressure. - Immediately replace a hydraulic hose that shows signs of swelling, wear, leaks, or damage.
+A swollen, worn, damaged, or leaking hose can burst and cause a hazardous, unsafe condition. - · High-pressure hydraulic fluid leaks: - Do not use your hand to check for hydraulic fluid leaks.
 Injection of pressurized hydraulic fluid can cause serious illness, injury, or death.
 Put on heavy gloves and use a piece of cardboard or wood to check for leaks.